-Implemented Corrective Action as of April 25, 2023, and Final Reporting:
+Implemented Corrective Action as of June 3, 2023, and Final Reporting:

-- LASD revised CDM, 3-04/025.15, Criminal and Administrative Investigations to include language that PREA related sexual abuse shall be reported "as soon as possible" but no later than 72 hours of the allegation.
+- 1. LASD revised CDM, 3-04/025.15, Criminal and Administrative Investigations to include language that PREA-related sexual abuse shall be reported "as soon as possible" but no later than 72 hours of the allegation.
 In addition, LASD added language to the draft policy that states, "[u]pon receiving an allegation that a detainee was sexually abused while confined at a facility outside of the Department's purview, the responsible LASD Unit Commander shall notify the head of the facility or the appropriate office of the agency where the alleged sexual abuse occurred."
-Although the standard does not require a written policy, it is the most effective way to ensure Unit Commanders are aware of their obligations under the standard.
-The draft policy is consistent with the requirements of this standard.
-LASD should finalize, implement, or institutionalize the revised policy. - 2.
-Marina del Rey Station was unable to provide proof of practice because there were no sexual abuse incidents at the facility. - 3.
+The draft policy is consistent with the requirements of provision (a) of this standard.
+However, LASD did not finalize, implement, or institutionalize the revised policy. - 2.
+Lomita Station was unable to provide proof of practice because there were no sexual abuse incidents at the facility.
+However, the audit team examined a notification from a different LASD facility where the notification was made within 72 hours.
+However, the notification was not made by the head of the

+- facility as required by provision (a) of this standard. - 3.
 LASD's Office of PREA Compliance developed a PowerPoint presentation to train Unit Commanders on their role and responsibilities pertaining to PREA notifications made to outside agencies.
-The audit team was also provided with a newly developed template that assists the Unit Commander with making notifications to outside law enforcement agencies.
-The Unit Commander received training on April 28, 2023, and conveyed knowledge of the required steps to take upon receiving an allegation from an outside confinement facility.
+The audit team was also provided with a template that assists the Unit Commander with making notifications to outside law enforcement agencies.
+Although the Unit Commander received training on June 2, 2023, the Unit Commander was unable to demonstrate a sufficient understanding of the notification requirements to outside confinement agencies during an interview with an audit team member.